ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 h_{i}=h_{i-1} + \varepsilon f^{i}_\theta(h_{i-1}), \quad i=1,\ldots, N,
 $${{< /math >}}

 where $\varepsilon \sim 1/N$.
-And that's an equation of well-known [Euler method](https://en.wikipedia.org/wiki/Euler_method) of the numerical solution of a differential equation!
+And that's an equation of the well-known [Euler method](https://en.wikipedia.org/wiki/Euler_method) of the numerical solution of a differential equation!
 As $N$ tends to infinity, the sequence of values $h_i$ tends to a solution of the corresponding differential equation.
 That's the rationale.

 Now the formal settings.
 Consider a differential equation